Credits to Poly Haven for tree, stone, and iron textures.

 UI Design

-After prototyping in Qt Designer and converting my .ui file to .py, I eventually landed on the GUI shown below, which I styled with a Qt Style Sheet (credits to DevSec Studio):
+After some initial prototyping in Qt Designer, I eventually landed on the GUI shown below, which I styled with a Qt Style Sheet (credits to DevSec Studio):

 Batch Renamer Utility GUI

-Though I had a GUI (nice to look at, but with zero functionality), I still needed to handle user interaction with Qt’s edit fields, buttons, and other clickable widgets.
+Now that I had a GUI, I needed to add in some functionality - I needed to handle user interaction with Qt’s edit fields, buttons, and other clickable widgets.

 Requirements

-After familiarizing myself with the project files, I extended the starter code and leaned on the os module for file navigation, os.path for pathname manipulation, and re for regular expression matching in tandem with built-in string methods such as str.replace().
+After familiarizing myself with the project files, I extended the starter code and leaned on the os module for file navigation, os.path for pathname manipulation, and re for regular expression matching, as well as built-in string methods such as str.replace().

 To fulfill the first requirement, I reused the browseBtn in the starter code, which I mapped to a QPushButton to react to the clicked() signal.
 I added one line to the get_filepath() function in order to set the display text of the corresponding QLineEdit widget: